Macadoshis/stalker-to-m3u/README.md

   generation.
 There is no synchronization with provider updates (new channels, VOD additions, etc.).
 There is also no clear way to determine if a resource has expired or is no longer compatible, except that the M3U streams will stop playing.
+- The M3U8 standard is restricted to very little information (title, group, duration) and cannot hold all the meta from a stalker resource such as synopsis, actors, genre, ...
 - Furthermore, the streams generated for the M3U rely on a token obtained at the time of generation.
 Generally, this token has an infinite lifespan, but some providers may enforce a limited duration, causing the M3U to expire and requiring a new generation.